Using Instance Configurations and Instance Pools

 You create an instance pool using an existing instance configuration.
 For steps, see Creating Instance Pools.

-After you have created an instance pool, you can update the size of the pool, add and remove existing instances from the pool, and attach or detach load balancers.
+After you have created an instance pool, you can update the size of the pool, add and remove existing instances from the pool, and attach or detach load balancers and network load balancers.
 You can also update the instance pool to use a different instance configuration, or to place instances in a different availability domain, fault domain, or subnet.
 For more information, see Updating Instance Pools.

 You can automatically adjust the number of instances in an instance pool based on performance metrics or a schedule.
 You can also stop and start instances in an instance pool based on a schedule.
 To do this, you enable autoscaling for the instance pool.
 For background information and steps, see Autoscaling.